 - Poor vehicle performance.
 The vehicle may experience misfires, loss in power and acceleration, a decrease in fuel efficiency and engine stalling.

 - A more serious symptom of an issue with the fuel pump is when the vehicle doesn’t start.

-If your vehicle is displaying any of the symptoms above, or you suspect that your fuel pump may be having an issue, have the vehicle inspected by a professional technician to determine if the pump should be replaced.
-If you or a loved one has been injured as the result of a vehicle defect, please contact an experienced auto defect lawyer to obtain more information about pursuing your legal rights.
+If your vehicle displays any of the symptoms above, or you suspect that your fuel pump may have an issue, have the vehicle inspected by a professional technician to determine if the pump should be replaced.
+If you or a loved one has been injured due to a vehicle defect, don’t hesitate to contact an experienced auto defect lawyer to obtain more information about pursuing your legal rights.